hugheylab/pmparser/cran-comments.md

   0 errors ✓ | 0 warnings ✓ | 0 notes ✓

-See results for Mac, Windows, and Ubuntu [here]().
+See results for Mac, Windows, and Ubuntu [here](https://github.com/hugheylab/pmparser/actions/runs/7055886157).

 ## Changes from current CRAN release

-* Fixed parsing of CitedMedium within Journal.
+* Fixed parsing of CitedMedium within Journal, to work with latest xml2.